jeremytwong/bybit_auto_take_profit/README.md

-# Bybit Keyboard Hotkey Auto TP
+# Bybit Keyboard Hotkey Auto Take Profit

 Side project which is a performance tool for trading on the cryptocurrency exchange Bybit.
 With customizable hotkeys, orders and percentage to take profit, you are able to press a designated hotkey to place quick orders on the exchange.